phpconsole/phpconsole/README.md

 ```

 Array `projects` represents projects created on [phpconsole.com](http://phpconsole.com/).
 Each project has unique API key (64 chars).
 You should give it a short, memorable name that you will use while working with phpconsole.
 A good practice is to use your own name/nickname when working with other developers.

+Array `encryptionPasswords` holds passwords used to encrypt your data with AES-256 before sending it off to phpconsole's servers.
+You will be asked to provide the password when displaying data on phpconsole.com.
+See "Security/privacy concerns" below.

 Variable `defaultProject` is used when no project has been specified either within function call or passed using one of the alternative ways (see below).
 You might want to set it to `none` when default behaviour should be to ignore it (e.g. working on live server).